-With the release of Orchestrator, we have made working with activities much more intuitive and easy!
+With the release of Engage, we have made working with activities much more intuitive and easy!

 You may be used to filtering on activities throughout Engagio by searching for an activity category and then specifying the details of the activity--which may have made it difficult to find the activities you were looking for without a deep understanding of how activities and activity attributes sync to Engagio.

-With Orchestrator, we have changed how you filter on activities by making them a first-class citizen in selectors.
+With Engage, we have changed how you filter on activities by making them a first-class citizen in selectors.

 Let's say you want to filter on accounts where there have been form submissions in the past week: